-§ \\.13 Other permitted covered fund activities and investments.
+§ 75.13 Other permitted covered fund activities and investments.

-- (a) Permitted investments in SBICs and related investments.
-The prohibition contained in §\\.10(a) does not apply with respect to acquiring or retaining an ownership interest in, or acting as sponsor to, a covered fund by a covered banking entity or an affiliate or subsidiary thereof: - (1) In one or more small business investment companies, as defined in section 102 of the Small Business Investment Act of 1958 (15 U.S.C.
-662); - (2) That is designed primarily to promote the public welfare, of the type permitted underparagraph (11) of section 5136 of the Revised Statutes of the United States (12 U.S.C.
-24), including the welfare of low-and moderate income communities or families (such as providing housing, services, or jobs); or - (3) That is a qualified rehabilitation expenditure with respect to a qualified rehabilitation building or certified historic structure, as such terms are defined in section 47 of the Internal-Revenue Code of 1986 or a similar State historic tax credit program.

-(ba) Permitted Risk-Mitigating Hedging Activities. - (1) The prohibition contained in § \\\\.10(a) of this subpart does not apply with respect to an ownership interest in a covered fund acquired or retained by a covered banking entity, provided that the acquisition or retention of the ownership interest is:

-that is designed to demonstrably reduce or otherwise significantly mitigate the specific, identifiable risks to the banking entity in connection with a (i) Made in connection with and related to individual or aggregated obligations or liabilities of the covered banking entity that are:

-- (A) Taken by the covered banking entity when acting as intermediary on behalf of a customer that is not itself a banking entity to facilitate the exposure by the customer to the profits and losses of the covered fund, or - (B) Directly connected to a compensation arrangement with an employee of the banking entity or an affiliate thereof that directly provides investment advisory, commodity trading advisory or other services to the covered fund; and (ii) Designed to reduce the specific risks to the covered banking entity in connection with and related to such obligations or liabilities. - (2) Requirements.
-For purposes of paragraph (b)(1) of this section, acquiring or retaining an ownership interest in a covered fund by a covered banking entity shall be a permissible risk mitigating hedging activity under this The risk-mitigating hedging activities of a banking entity are permitted under paragraph (a) of this section only if: - (i) The covered banking entity has established the and implements, maintains and enforces an internal compliance program required by subpart D that is reasonably designed to ensure the covered banking entity's compliance with the requirements of this paragraph (b)(2) of this section, including reasonably designed written policies and procedures regarding the instruments, techniques and strategies that may be used for hedging,:

-- (A) Reasonably designed written policies and procedures; and - (B) Internal controls and ongoing monitoring, management, and authorization procedures, and independent testing including relevant escalation procedures; and - (ii) The acquisition or retention of anthe ownership interest in a covered fund:

-(A) Is made in accordance with the written policies, procedures and internal controls established by the covered banking entity pursuant to subpart Drequired under this section; - (B) At the inception of the hedge, is designed to reduce or otherwise significantly mitigate and demonstrably reduces or otherwise significantly mitigates one or more specific, identifiable risks arising in connection with the compensation arrangement with the employee that directly provides investment advisory, commodity trading advisory, or other services to the covered fund; - (B) Hedges or otherwise mitigates an exposure to a covered fund through an offsetting exposure to the same covered fund and in the same amount of ownership interest in that covered fund that: - (1) Arises out of a transaction conducted solely to accommodate a specific customer request with respect to, or - (2) Is directly connected to its compensation arrangement with an employee that directly provides investment advisory or other services to, that covered fund; - (C) Does not give rise, at the inception of the hedge, to any significant exposures that were not already present in individual or aggregated positions, contracts, or other holdings of a covered banking entity and that are notnew or additional risk that is not itself hedged contemporaneously in accordance with this section; and - (D) Is subject to continuing review, monitoring and management by the covered banking entity that: - (iii) The compensation arrangement relates solely to the covered fund in which the banking entity or any affiliate has acquired an ownership interest pursuant to this paragraph and such compensation arrangement provides that any losses incurred by the banking entity on such ownership interest will be offset by corresponding decreases in amounts payable under such compensation arrangement. - (1) Is consistent with its written hedging policies and procedures; - (2) Maintains a substantially similar offsetting exposure to the same amount and type of ownership interest, based upon the facts and circumstances of the underlying and hedging positions and the risks and liquidity of those positions, to the risk or risks the purchase or sale is intended to hedge or otherwise mitigate; and - (3) Mitigates any significant exposure arising out of the hedge after inception; and - (iii) The compensation arrangements of persons performing the risk mitigating hedging activities are designed not to reward proprietary risk-taking. - (3) Documentation.
-With respect to any acquisition or retention of an ownership interest in a covered fund by a covered banking entity pursuant to this paragraph (b), the covered banking entity must document, at the time the transaction is conducted: - (i) The risk mitigating purpose of the acquisition or retention of an ownership interest in a covered fund; - (ii) The risks of the individual or aggregated obligation or liability of a covered banking entity that the acquisition or retention of an ownership interest in a covered fund is designed to reduce; and - (iii) The level of organization that is establishing the hedge. - (eb) Certain permitted covered fund activities and investments outside of the United States.
+- (a) Permitted Risk-Mitigating Hedging Activities. - (1) The prohibition contained in § 75.10(a) of this subpart does not apply with respect to an ownership interest in a covered fund acquired or retained by a banking entity that is designed to demonstrably reduce or otherwise significantly mitigate the specific, identifiable risks to the banking entity in connection with a compensation arrangement with an employee of the banking entity or an affiliate thereof that directly provides investment advisory, commodity trading advisory or other services to the covered fund. - (2) Requirements.
+The risk-mitigating hedging activities of a banking entity are permitted under paragraph (a) of this section only if: - (i) The banking entity has established and implements, maintains and enforces an internal compliance program required by subpart D that is reasonably designed to ensure the banking entity's compliance with the requirements of this section, including: - (A) Reasonably designed written policies and procedures; and - (B) Internal controls and ongoing monitoring, management, and authorization procedures, including relevant escalation procedures; and - (ii) The acquisition or retention of the ownership interest: - (A) Is made in accordance with the written policies, procedures and internal controls required under this section; - (B) At the inception of the hedge, is designed to reduce or otherwise significantly mitigate and demonstrably reduces or otherwise significantly mitigates one or more specific, identifiable risks arising in connection with the compensation arrangement with the employee that directly provides investment advisory, commodity trading advisory, or other services to the covered fund; - (C) Does not give rise, at the inception of the hedge, to any significant new or additional risk that is not itself hedged contemporaneously in accordance with this section; and - (D) Is subject to continuing review, monitoring and management by the banking entity. - (iii) The compensation arrangement relates solely to the covered fund in which the banking entity or any affiliate has acquired an ownership interest pursuant to this paragraph and such compensation arrangement provides that any losses incurred by the banking entity on such ownership interest will be offset by corresponding decreases in amounts payable under such compensation arrangement.

-- (1) The prohibition contained in § \\.10(a) of this subpart does not apply to the acquisition or retention of any ownership interest in, or the sponsorship of, a covered fund by a covered banking entity only if: - (i) The covered-banking entity is not organized or directly or indirectly controlled by a banking entity that is organized under the laws of the United States or of one or more States: - (ii) The activity is conducted or investment by the banking entity is pursuant to paragraph (9) or (13) of section 4(c) of the BHC Act; - (iii) No ownership interest in suchthe covered fund is offered for sale or sold to a resident of the United States; and - (iv) The activity or investment occurs solely outside of the United States. - (2) An activity shall be considered to be conducted or investment by the banking entity is pursuant to paragraph (9) or (13) of section 4(c) of the BHC Act for purposes of paragraph (b)(1)(ii) of this section only if: - (i) The activity or investment is conducted in accordance with the requirements of this section; and
+- (b) Certain permitted covered fund activities and investments outside of the United States. - (1) The prohibition contained in § 75.10(a) of this subpart does not apply to the acquisition or retention of any ownership interest in, or the sponsorship of, a covered fund by a banking entity only if: - (i) The banking entity is not organized or directly or indirectly controlled by a banking entity that is organized under the laws of the United States or of one or more States; - (ii) The activity or investment by the banking entity is pursuant to paragraph (9) or (13) of section 4(c) of the BHC Act; - (iii) No ownership interest in the covered fund is offered for sale or sold to a resident of the United States; and - (iv) The activity or investment occurs solely outside of the United States. - (2) An activity or investment by the banking entity is pursuant to paragraph (9) or (13) of section 4(c) of the BHC Act for purposes of paragraph (b)(1)(ii) of this section only if: - (i) The activity or investment is conducted in accordance with the requirements of this section; and